PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 six contracts required the new phase-specific result targets, the same gate passed.
 No model conversion was run because the owner is differentially equivalent to the existing adjacent calls.

+## Static-shape/topology reconciliation owner

+The follow-up audit classified the fifteen sort-only boundaries left after the topology/layout refresh extraction.
+Eight of those boundaries had one exact
+contract: a guarded static-shape reconciliation with `include_mutation_count=True`, immediately followed by an unconditional topological sort of the same `ModelIR`.
+They cover fallback norm and high-rank BatchMatMul recovery plus the final high-rank BatchMatMul, Pad, Conv-input, mixed-Concat, Concat-axis, and binary-layout repairs.

+The characterization checkpoint fixed the eight locations, model arguments, result targets, reconciliation result schema, sort result schema, mutation order, and a graph where reconciliation and reordering are both observable.
+It also exposed that the existing iterative reconciler reports three updates for the deliberately stale Reshape fixture rather than one; that existing convergence result is preserved exactly.

+`passes/static_shape_reconciliation.py` now owns
+`run_static_shape_topology_reconciliation(model_ir)`.
+The owner:

+- runs the existing shape reconciler with mutation counting enabled;
+- runs the existing topological sorter immediately afterward;
+- returns the normalized four-counter result `reconciled_static_tensor_shapes`, `reconciled_static_shape_mutations`, `reordered_operators`, and
+  `cycle_detected`;
+- preserves the old cycle behavior, including leaving operator order unchanged when a cycle is detected.

+The eight lowerer branches now retain that compact result under their existing phase-local targets.
+Their zero-result defaults contain the same four keys.
+No guard, repair owner, graph mutation, following pass, public API, artifact, dependency, or TensorFlow boundary changed.
+This reduces the remaining raw topological-sort sites from fifteen to seven without adding a graph traversal;
+the runtime still performs the same reconciliation and sort at the same eight boundaries.

+Implementation validation completed sequentially under `uv`:

+- dedicated owner and eight-boundary contract: `3 passed`;
+- affected fallback, terminal, singleton/Reshape, topology/layout, and shape
+  resolution contracts: `114 passed in 3.17s`;
+- lowerer architecture contracts: `258 passed in 18.50s`;
+- selected direct-builder topology and reconciliation tests:
+  `17 passed, 724 deselected in 0.68s`.

+An attempted unfiltered run of `test_tflite_builder_direct.py` reached its two `tf_converter` matrix tests, which correctly require the optional TensorFlow extra and fail in the core-only environment.
+Those tests are outside this TensorFlow-free unit; the directly affected selection above passes.
+No real-model conversion was run because the new owner is differentially equivalent to the former adjacent calls.